Street Art in Astoria Queens | Discovering the Walls of Welling Court NYC

 By Cleo Vivas-Rojas

 How many times do we walk past the same places—over and over—and don’t notice what’s around us?
 Especially in New York City, where we’re so used to walking with our heads down, eyes forward, peripheral vision on alert—just enough to avoid bumping into someone, but not enough to actually see anything.
-We mind our business.
+We mind our own businesses.
 We keep it moving.
 That’s the New York way.

 A Hidden Exhibit in My Neighborhood